Parameter estimation from the core-bounce phase of rotating core collapse supernovae in real interferometer noise: Core Bounce component of the GW from a rapidly rotating CCSNe

-The physical complexity of CCSNe required the development of sophisticated multiphysics and multidimensional numerical simulations to obtain predictions for gravitational radiation and neutrino emission~\cite{M_ller_2019}.
-These simulations include hydrodynamics, neutrino transport, and nuclear equations of state (EOS), and they have revealed that the gravitational signal from a rapidly rotating CCSN has a strong and systematic dependence on the degree of differential rotation near the CCSN center \cite{Abdikamalov_2014}.
-In this paper, we focus on GW generated by the core-bounce phase of rapidly rotating progenitors as a probes of rotation in stellar collapse and CCSNe \cite{Abdikamalov_2014}.
-An accurate parameter to describe core bounce dynamics is the ratio of rotational kinetic energy to gravitational energy $\beta=T/|W|$, \cite{Richers_2017,Shibagaki_2020} which is known as the rotation parameter (see Appendix \ref{appendix:analytic_bounce}).
-The GW signature from fast rotating CCSNe have a fairly simple deterministic morphology that is characterized by three consecutive peaks, an increase in amplitude prior to the core bounce (first positive peak), a large depletion during the bounce (second negative peak), and an increase in amplitude in post-bounce phase (third positive peak).
-Subsequently, the energy of the core is hydrodynamically dissipated, which is characterized by pulsations known as ring-down.
-Numerical evidence \cite{Abdikamalov:2020jzn} indicates that the amplitude of the peaks during the core bounce depends on a single parameter ($\beta$) describing the ratio of kinetic rotational energy and gravitational potential energy.
-Intuitively, this fact implies $\beta$ can capture how centrifugally deformed the PNS becomes, while quantifying the restoring force of gravity, ultimately dictating the bounce dynamics.
-A natural point arises, inquiring whether or not angular velocity can be used as a deterministic parameter as well.
-While the angular velocity profile may provide an intuitive sense of rotation, it must be convolved with the mass distribution within the supernova, in order to capture the strength of the gravitational restoring force during bounce.
-Thus, while PNS spin periods---via angular velocities---can be estimated from assumed PNS moments of inertia \cite{Guilet_2014} or physics informed simulations \cite{Rantsiou_2011, Kazeroni_2016}, $\beta$ remains a useful quantity by containing information regarding radial profiles of mass density and rotational velocity.
+The GW signature of RR CCSNe has a rather simple deterministic morphology in the first few milliseconds after bounce.
+It is characterized by three consecutive extrema around the core bounce phase, an increase in amplitude before the core bounce, a large depletion during the bounce, and an increase in amplitude as the core rebounds.
+The temporal separation of the extrema has a negligible variability between waveforms as discussed in Appendix B. Subsequently, the energy of the core is dissipated hydrodynamically, which is characterized by pulsations known as ring-down.
+During the ring-down, the signal is more stochastic and, therefore, more difficult to describe analytically.

+One of the important characteristics of the waveforms is how the amplitude of each peak in the core-bounce relates to the rotation parameter $\beta$, as shown in Figure \ref{Fig:betavshp} and discussed in \cite{Abdikamalov:2020jzn}.
+This parameter $\beta$ captures how deformed the PNS is due to rotation, while quantifying the restoring force of gravity, which ultimately dictates the dynamics of the core bounce.
+The natural question arises: Can angular velocity also be considered a deterministic parameter?
+While the angular velocity profile can provide an intuitive sense of rotation, it must be tied to the mass distribution within the supernovae to capture the strength of the gravitational restoring force during the rebound.
+Therefore, while PNS spin periods (via angular velocities) can be estimated from assumed PNS moments of inertia \cite{Guilet_2014} or physics-based simulations \cite{Rantsiou_2011, Kazeroni_2016}, $ \beta$ still is a useful quantity because it contains information about radial profiles of mass density and rotational speed.